Richard Bodkin

 Richard Bodkin was the mayor of Galway from 1610 to 1611.

 Bodkin was sworn into office on 29 September 1610.
 As Galway was granted a new charter on 18 December by James II, Bodkin appears to have been the first mayor to have a sword borne before him.
-The sword is still property of Galway corporation.
-The title of bailiff, the mayor's two deputies, was changed to sheriff, the first two being Patrick Martyn and Christopher Bodkin.
+The sword is the still property of the Galway Corporation.
+The title of bailiff, referring to the mayor's two deputies, was changed to sheriff, with the first two holders being Patrick Martyn and Christopher Bodkin.